 - itching or painful sensation at the area of the bite

 - raised skin rash

 - stomach and bowel problems

 It is worth noting that insect bites rarely cause allergic reactions.
-One study showed that just 2% of people react to insect bites and stings and display symptoms that affect more than only the surrounding area of skin.
+One study showed that just

 An allergic reaction to an insect bite can be severe.
 When this occurs, a doctor may prescribe oral antihistamines or pain relievers.

 A person should see a doctor if they believe they have an infected insect bite.
 Early treatment of the infection can prevent further complications.